 In this article we are going to focus on the best ways to create an unconscious knowledge of language, the importance of creating your own curriculum and how a healthy lifestyle can boost the way to store and recall information.

-Three Reasons Sentence Mining is the Best Way of Learning a Language
+Three reasons Sentence Mining is the best way of learning foreign language

 While memorising lists of words and grammar rules is one of the most common ways to learn a language, it is also one reason many people end up quitting.
 For most people, it’s grammar and vocabulary that is the most tedious part of learning a second language.
 It usually takes many hours of senseless repetition; there’s no fun in that and the results are mediocre at best.